A Two-Layer Blockchain Sharding Protocol Leveraging Safety and Liveness for Enhanced Performance

-This demonstrates that although the adversarial nodes cannot enforce the acceptance of adversarial blocks, they can still cause equivocation.
-Because the nodes outside the shard did not listen to the voting inside the shard, they could not tell either $A$ or $B$ received enough votes first, the system could not reach a unequivocal consensus. \end{proof}
+Because nodes outside the shard did not witness the voting within the shard, they cannot determine whether $A$ or $B$ received enough votes first, preventing the system from reaching an unequivocal consensus.

+One might argue that HotStuff~\cite{yin2019hotstuff} uses the leader node to transmit the votes with threshold signatures, thereby avoiding vote discrepancies.
+However, to achieve unequivocal consensus, it would require that at least $(S \times M) + 1$ or $(\max(2L, S) \times M) + 1$ nodes, depending on the communication model, follow the voting rules between phases, which is unachievable. \end{proof}

-For these shards to function safely without external censorship, each honest node would need to initiate an instance of Byzantine Broadcast (BB) to share the votes it has received.
-However, the partially synchronous BB only functions with $f\leq \lfloor (M-1)/3 \rfloor$ \cite{abraham2021good}, which contradicts the setting of $f$ in the shard.
-The synchronous BB allows for an adversarial majority, but it requires $(\frac{M}{M-f}-1)\Delta$ per vote, where $\Delta$ is the known communication time-bound.
+Thus, for these shards to function safely without external censorship, each honest node would need to initiate an instance of Byzantine Reliable Broadcast (BRB) to share the votes it has received.
+However, the partially synchronous BRB only functions with $f\leq \lfloor (M-1)/3 \rfloor$~\cite{abraham2021good}, which contradicts the setting of $f$ in the shard.
+The synchronous BRB allows for an adversarial majority, but it requires $(\frac{M}{M-f}-1)\Delta$ per vote, where $\Delta$ is the known communication time-bound.
 Therefore, only synchronous shards with $S\geq \frac{1}{2}$ may function independently, but they take a long time to finalize the voting process.

 Gearbox uses a design in which each shard regularly posts a heartbeat (a collection of vote signatures) to a ``control chain'' that includes all nodes in the system.
 This design serves solely the purpose of detecting liveness.
 However, a new epoch of a shard does not wait for such a heartbeat to appear in the block of the ``control chain.''
 This oversight disregards the possibility of equivocation views among honest nodes.